HTEC-CGiray-Oner/llm_dq_agent/README.md

 ## How to Ask Questions

-For best results, these details can be included in questions:
+For best results, below details can be included in questions:
 Even though those are not added in queries relevance score by semantic similarity will be taken into so below items are not mandatory.
 Relevance score calculation based on table description, column details, sample data, row counts will get better score.
+Besides agent picks more context related options even relevance are lower.
+However for relevance there is a threshold of %20 in order to avoid unrelated table based operations.
 For this POC, staging database defined as postgre on local while snowflake defined as prod database and data flaws are less in prod.

 ### Database Environment